junwenkwan/standard-cpp-programming/README.md

 # standard-cpp-programming
-The content of this repo is based on CS106L Winter 2020
+The content of this repo is based on CS106L Fall 2019